Haruki33086/Unity-DDS-bridge/README.md

 - Set up your project on Unity for MetaQuest, referring to [this site](https://note.com/npaka/n/n749a134d0c11)

-- Refer to [this site(https://tech.framesynthesis.co.jp/unity/metaquest/) to enable the use of the controller and camera.
+- Refer to [this site](https://tech.framesynthesis.co.jp/unity/metaquest/) to enable the use of the controller and camera.
+  Find the OVRCameraRig in Assets/Oculus/VR/Prefabs and place it in the Hierarchy.
+However, delete the existing Camera in the Hierarchy at this time.

+  Next, find OVRControllerPrefabs from where OVRCameraRig was located and attach the Controller to the LeftHandAnchor and RightHandAnchor of OVRCameraRig in the Hierarchy.
+At this time, apply L Touch to the controller for the left hand and R Touch to the controller for the right hand.

+  Finally, select Canvas in the Hierarchy, set the Render Mode of Canvas in the Inspector to World Space, and apply OVRCameraRig's CenterEyeAnchor to the Event Camera.